MagnusDot/Eco-Penguin-Calculator/README.md

 The source code of this program is available in open access, to ensure transparency and for any other purpose.

 With the help of [Carbonalizer](https://github.com/carbonalyser/Carbonalyser) for the base code

+With the help of [Green-it Analysis](https://github.com/cnumr/GreenIT-Analysis) for the base code